jiewmeng/sch-simple-lang-spa/README.md

 A personal try for a school project.
 The aim is to create a SPA that analyzes a SIMPLE (simplified programming language) program.

-**NOTE: ** There are probably much better tools to analyze a program than this, ... its a school project after all (for a software engineering module, feels much like a programming language module tho ...)
+**NOTE:** There are probably much better tools to analyze a program than this, ... its a school project after all (for a software engineering module, feels much like a programming language module tho ...)

-For the project, we are supposed to use Visual C/C++ 2010 (not even the latest 2012 which is already available) ... here, I will use probably C++11 (compiled with `g++`) or Python (maybe even JavaScript?)
+For the project, we are supposed to use Visual C/C++ 2010 (not even the latest 2012 which is already available) ... here, I will use [CoffeeScript][coffeescript] (JavaScript precompiler) with [PEG.js][pegjs] as a parsing library

 ## SIMPLE Syntax